-We are excited to announce that we will soon be offering a wide variety of workshops and groups that will aim to support, educate, and empower our clients and those in the community.
+We are excited to announce that we are now offering a wide variety of workshops and groups that will aim to support, educate, and empower our clients and those in the community.
 Please visit our Get Involved page to see what groups are currently being offered.

-Currently, we do run a family support group that runs once a month.
+We are also running a family support group that meets once a week.
 Please visit our Family Connect page for more information.